Steps Toward a Paralegal Career in Montana

 If you desire becoming a member of the State Bar of Montana’s Paralegal Section, complete this application and mail it, along with yearly dues of $60, to State Bar of Montana, P.O.
 Box 577, Helena, MT 59624.

-Paralegal jobs in Montana may be found in attorney’s offices, businesses, corporations, non-profit organizations, and many other arenas, such as:
+Paralegal jobs in Montana may be found in attorney’s offices, businesses, corporations, non-profit organizations, and many other areas, such as:

 Congratulations!
 You are now a paralegal working in the great state of Montana!
 Think about joining the Montana Association of Legal Assistants/Paralegals, the state’s only voluntary membership organization for paralegals (besides the State Bar of Montana Paralegal Section).